yyle88/gormcngen/README.md

 ### 3. Create Generation Files

-Create the target file for generated code and the test file containing generation logic:
+Create the target file to hold generated code and the test file containing generation logic:

 ```bash
 # Create target file for generated code with package declaration